 20. Pack out: The total number of packages of an item for the shelf to be at capacity or fully stocked.
 Packing out refers to the process of filling the store shelves with replenishment products from the store’s backroom supply.
-Premium packed out 1MM+ unique products in 2018.
+Premium packs out 1MM+ unique products annually.

 21. Pallet: A wooden structure used to support goods while they’re being moved.

-22. POG (Planogram): Visual diagrams that show exactly where to place specific products on shelves within an aisle in order to maximize sales.
-Think of a POG as a blueprint to follow as you build a section of facings for several products.
+22. POG (Planogram): Visual diagrams that show merchandisers exactly where to place specific products on shelves within an aisle to maximize sales.
+Think of planograms as blueprints to follow as you build the assortment (a section of facings for several products).
 Also known as plan-o-grams or schematics.

-24. PSP (Preferred Service Provider): Premium is 1 of only 5 approved PSPs who are allowed to merchandise products in the world’s largest retailer, Walmart.
+24. PSP (Preferred Service Provider): Premium is one of only five approved PSPs allowed to merchandise products in Walmart, the world’s largest retailer.
 We are also a preferred partner for Walgreens, Target, Best Buy and several others.
 To join our PSP team, click here.
-To learn more about what our PSP team does click here.

-25. RSA (Retail Sales Associate) or RSP (Retail Salesperson): An employee who works directly for the retailer.
-At Premium, we work in tandem with these folks on behalf of our clients.
-In 2018, Premium trained 475K+ Retail Sales Associates.
+25. RSA (Retail Sales Associate) or RSP (Retail Salesperson): An employee who works directly for the brick-and-mortar retailer.
+At Premium, we work in tandem with store management on behalf of our clients.
+Premium trains 475K+ Retail Sales Associates annually.

-26. Sidekick: Refers to a display that requires little to no assembly in store.
-These displays are generally made from corrugated cardboard and are pre-packed when they arrive in stores.
-Different from POP, sidekicks contain merchandise within the display whereas POP is simply promotional collateral.
+26. Sidekick: Refers to a display requiring minimal assembly in-store.
+These displays are made from corrugated cardboard and pre-packed when they arrive in stores.
+Unlike POP, sidekicks contain merchandise within the display, whereas POP is simply promotional collateral.
 Also known as shippers or PDQs (Predetermined Display Quantity).

-27. SKU (Stock-Keeping Unit): A unique number (usually eight alphanumeric digits) assigned to an item by a retailer for the purpose of tracking their inventory.
-The category of chips can easily have 40 SKUs, in various combinations of brands, sizes and flavors.
+27. SKU (Stock-Keeping Unit): A unique number (usually eight alphanumeric digits) assigned to an item by a retailer to track and manage their inventory.
+The category of snack chips can easily have 40 SKUs in various combinations of brands, sizes, and flavors.
 Pronounced ‘skew.’

-28. Top stock: Additional inventory that is stored on top of store shelves for quick re-stocking to the products’ home location.
+28. Top stock: Additional inventory stored on top of store shelves for quick re-stocking to the products’ home location.

-29. Top stock cart: Merchandisers often use utility carts to move products from the backroom and onto the store’s shelves.
+29. Top stock cart: Merchandisers often use utility carts to move products from the backroom onto store shelves.
 Also known as rocket cart.

 30. UPC (Universal Product Code): SKUs and UPCs are commonly confused.
-The difference is that SKUs are unique to a single retailer whereas a UPC is placed on the product by the manufacturer and applies to that product no matter what store is selling it.
-If two stores are selling the same product, that item will have different SKUs, but the same UPC.
+The difference is that SKUs are unique to a single retailer, whereas a UPC is placed on the product by the manufacturer and applies to that product no matter what store is selling it.
+If two stores sell the same product, that item will have different SKUs but the same UPC.